Edinburgh Castle: David's Tower and the 15th century

 In 1479, Alexander Stewart, Duke of Albany, was imprisoned in David's Tower for plotting against his brother, King James III (r.1460–1488).
-He escaped by getting his guards drunk, then lowering himself from a window on a rope.
+He escaped by getting his guards drunk, and then lowering himself from a window on a rope.
 The duke fled to France, then England, where he allied himself with King Edward IV.
 In 1482, Albany marched into Scotland with Richard, Duke of Gloucester (later King Richard III), and an English army.
 James III was trapped in the castle from 22 July to 29 September 1482 until he successfully negotiated a settlement.

-During the 15th century the castle was increasingly used as an arsenal and armaments factory.
+During the 15th century, the castle was increasingly used as an arsenal and armaments factory.
 The first known purchase of a gun was in 1384, and the "great bombard" Mons Meg was delivered to Edinburgh in 1457.
 The first recorded mention of an armoury for the manufacture of guns occurs in 1474, and by 1498 the master gunner Robert Borthwick was casting bronze guns at Edinburgh.
 By 1511 Edinburgh was the principal foundry in Scotland, supplanting Stirling Castle, with Scottish and European smiths working under Borthwick, who by 1512 was appointed "master melter of the king's guns".
 Their output included guns for the Scottish flagship, the "Great Michael", and the "Seven Sisters", a set of cannons captured by the English at Flodden in 1513.
 Sir Thomas Howard, England's Lord Admiral, admired their graceful shape and brilliant finish, declaring them the most beautiful [cannon] for their size and length that he had ever seen.
 From 1510 Dutch craftsmen were also producing hand culverins, an early firearm.
-After Flodden, Borthwick continued his work, producing an unknown number of guns, of which none survive.
+After Flodden, Borthwick continued his work, producing an unknown number of guns, but none have survived.
 He was succeeded by French smiths, who began manufacturing hagbuts (another type of firearm) in the 1550s, and by 1541 the castle had a stock of 413.

 Meanwhile, the royal family began to stay more frequently at the Abbey of Holyrood, about 1 mi from the castle.
-Around the end of the fifteenth century, King James IV (r.1488–1513) built Holyroodhouse, by the abbey, as his principal Edinburgh residence, and the castle's role as a royal home subsequently declined.
-James IV did, however, construct the Great Hall, which was completed in the early 16th century.
+Around the end of the fifteenth century, King James IV (r.1488–1513) built the Palace of Holyroodhouse, by the abbey, as his principal Edinburgh residence and the castle's role as a royal home subsequently declined.
+James IV did, however, construct the Great Hall, which was completed in the early 16th century, and the castle featured in his tournaments of the Wild Knight and the Black Lady.
 His daughter Margaret Stewart was lodged in the castle with her servant Ellen More.